trauma and learning

 Literacy Resources/Rhode Island was established in 1997 to:

-Supported by the RI Department of Education and the Swearer Center for Public Service, as part of an ongoing process of facilitating access to professional development, LR/RI worked with practitioners and learners to identify areas of expertise, and to support practitioners' ongoing learning.
+Initially supported by the RI Department of Education, the RI Foundation, the Swearer Center for Public Service and others, as part of an ongoing process of facilitating access to professional development, LR/RI worked with practitioners and learners to identify areas of expertise, and to support practitioners' ongoing learning.

 LR/RI's work has included facilitating/publicizing teacher sharing sessions, development of inquiry projects, exploration of issues and activities which include adult learners in meaningful ways, information dissemination through the bulletin and the ongoing development and maintenance of this web site.
 Progress reports provde an overview of LR/RI's work.

-In the spring of 2007, the Rhode Island Adult Education Professional Development Center (RI AEPDC, an affiliate of the David E. Sweet Center for Public Policy at Rhode Island College) began its work.
+In 2007, the Rhode Island Adult Education Professional Development Center (RI AEPDC), began its work.
 Based on a model developed with field input, this new center continues much of LR/RI's work, while broadening its scope and capacity.
-The AEPDC's website, http://www.ric.edu/aepdc, was launched in February, 2008.
+The AEPDC's inital website, http://www.ric.edu/aepdc.org, was launched in 2008.

 2016 Adult Education Conference was held September 29, at New England Tech